 13) Gnome Stew: Gnome meat prepared in a variety of ways.
 Most commonly Gnome Stew, made with Gnome meat, wild mushrooms, and herbs.

-14) Slug Pie: A traditional desert of the Dark Mountain tribes.
+14) Slug Pie: A traditional dessert of the Dark Mountain tribes.

 15) Glitterbug Fritters: Fritters made from the legs of a Glitterbug.
 Boiled in syrup and then fried to a golden brown.